-Programmatic reviewers typically do not have access to the full application and therefore rely on the technical abstract for appropriate description of the project's key aspects.
-Therefore, clarity and completeness within the space limits of the technical abstract are highly important.
-Describe the proposed research project, including the following elements:
+Of particular importance, programmatic reviewers may not have access to the full application and therefore rely on the technical abstract for appropriate description of the proposed research project's key aspects.
+Clarity and completeness within the space limits of the technical abstract are highly important.